SIGNS OF NUTRIENT DEFICIENCIES

 Here are some other potential causes of deficiencies:

 1. Parasites can rob you of vital nutrients, leading to marked deficiencies.
 You may be eating well and avoiding processed foods, but having parasites can hinder your absorption of nutrients.
 Parasitic infections may also hinder the function of organs and tissues involved in digestion, further compounding the problem.
-Parasites also can harbor toxins and excrete waste material containing who knows what into your brain and your body .
+Parasites also can harbor toxins and excrete waste material containing who knows what into your brain and your body.
 Yuck!
 The fact that parasites are known to reproduce rapidly is also problematic, especially over time when they are not being dealt with.
-I know it can be shocking to realized that parasites can affect the brain.
+I know it can be shocking to realize that parasites can affect the brain.
 Their presence in brains has been documented numerous times.
 Source.

 2. Yeast infections, candida overgrowth, or other bacterial imbalances can also be detrimental to nutrient absorption.
 Healthy gut bacteria help our bodies digest and absorb nutrients.
 When there is overgrowth of various bacteria, like H. pylori, it can hinder our ability to utilize nutrients in the foods we eat.

-3. If you have a diet that avoids eating red meats, it’s likely that you are low in iron, and vitamins B, A, D, and E. Deficiencies in vitamin D compromise your immune system.
+3. If you have a diet that avoids eating red meats, it’s likely that you are low in iron, and in vitamins A,B, D, and E. Deficiencies in vitamin D compromise your immune system.
 Vitamins B2, B6, B9, and B12 are critical for many functions of the body involved with a healthy metabolic system.
 Depriving the body of key nutrients causes the body to pull nutrients from somewhere within itself.
 Fatigue and even cachexia (breaking down of muscle tissue) may result from ongoing deficiencies.

 4. Toxic metals can displace some critical nutrients, like zinc and iron.
 Zinc is vital for brain function.
 Iron is key to healthy blood.
 In addition, toxic metals can potentially hinder the thyroid’s ability to produce hormones, resulting in a low-functioning or deficient thyroid.
-We are exposed to toxic metals in our personal care products, adjuvants used in injections, and from the cookware that we use.
+We are exposed to toxic metals in our personal care products, in adjuvants used in injections, and from the cookware that we use.

 If you wonder if your diet or past history of using antibiotics may be affecting your system today, it would be wise to look into it before you find more health issues popping up.